UNT STARTALK Program Welcome to My World at the University of North Texas (UNT): June 4th - June 29th, 2018, Denton, Texas

 Will students earn college or dual enrollment credits?

-Students will earn six college credits from UNT.
+Upon successful completion of the program, students will be given the opportunity to take a free UNT placement test and be awarded up to six college credit hours depending on the test result.
 They may be eligible for dual high school credit pending the approval of their high school.

 What level of Russian are students expected to reach?